 Custom design does have its benefits but be aware that custom web design from a competent professional can cost you thousands of dollars, and you can get a highly personalized design even if you begin with a template.

 Templates are just that: templates that can be customized to your specific branding.
 A template can be built out so that it looks as if it were custom designed just for you.
 One of the biggest perks is that many templates are free, and even the non-free only cost around $99-$250.

 You can also get the best of both worlds by choosing a template and paying a designer to customize it for you.
 At the end of the day you get the design you want at a more affordable price because the designer doesn’t need to start from scratch.
 Theme customization will typically cost you around $300 to $1,000, but it’s still far less costly than a completely custom web design.

 Generating Content for your Website Comes with a Cost

 Your website needs content, it can’t just describe your products, it also has to provide information to your customers and help establish you as an authority in your industry.
 Good site content also provides a great benefit to your search engine rankings, and the value of content writing can’t be overlooked.

 You can write content yourself, but you may want to hire a professional content writer.
 The cost varies but will typically range between $50 and $75 per hour.
 Content writing is sometimes offered as an optional service from your e-Commerce company, so this could be an easy way to get a good writer at a decent price.

 The world of payment processing can be a daunting and confusing one.
 In order to accept credit card payments, you will need to have a merchant account with a payment processor.
 The cost of this varies, but most often comes down to a small percentage-based fee per transaction.
 PayPal and other alternative payment methods will also charge a similar fee.

-The average rate you can get expect to get from credit card processors like Square or Stripe is 2.9% plus $0.30 per transactions.
+The average rate you can expect from credit card processors like Square or Stripe is 2.9 percent plus $0.30 per transaction.